-In the last couple of weeks, I’ve had cause to complain as a Business customer to two industry sectors, Telecoms and Banking.
+In 2016, I had cause to complain as a Business customer to two industry sectors, Telecoms and Banking.
 Both industries are well regulated for consumer protection, and highly competitive, so one might think that these two factors would ensure a strong focus on customer experience and satisfaction.
 Not so.

 In the case of Vodafone, my transfer in from another mobile provider was everything but smooth, with delays to number transfers, and poor signal strength once up and running.
 Our company was wrongly advised about the process of transfer, which caused problems along the way.
 Having failed to deal with the issue, Vodafone ended up making a ‘goodwill payment’ by way of apology, to our new account.
 From their perspective, this was easy to arrange (easier than trying to find out what actually went wrong and try to fix the process), and brought a ‘closure’ to the affair.